StasDee/REST_API/README.md

 A robust, production-grade Python REST API client designed to interact with MockAPI.
 This project demonstrates advanced concepts in API consumption, including exponential backoff retries, session management, and eventual consistency handling.

+!!!To run, rename env_example.txt file to .env, you may replace api token with your one!!!

 ## 🚀 Features

 - **Robust Retry Mechanism**: Custom decorator using exponential backoff to handle 500-series errors and network timeouts.